AyeLabs/AyeShortcodes/readme.txt

 == Frequently Asked Questions ==

+### What is a shortcode?
+A shortcode is a WordPress-specific code that lets you do nifty things with very little effort.
+Shortcodes can embed files or create objects that would normally require lots of complicated, ugly code in just one line. [source](https://en.support.wordpress.com/shortcodes/)

+### How do i use a shortcode?
+Simply add the shortcode id between squere brakets and place it in your post content. [shortcode_id].
+If the shortcode supports attributes add them using the following sintax [shortcode_id attribute="attribute with value" attribute_without_value].
+If your shortcode needs to alter your content, simply wrap the content with the shortcode. [shortcode_id]Your content[/shortcode_id]

 ### How can i integrate AyeShortcodes with your theme?

 AyeShortcodes it's a plugin developed with flexibility in mind.
 Besides the basic shortcode manager, it comes with a small assets dependecy manager that will allow you, as a developer, to manage the assets loaded on the website ( both from plugin and theme ).
 This will optimize the page and avoid loading it with unused/duplicate assets.
 The following code will help you setup your theme to be compatible with this plugin, follow the code comments